 Speed limits on German roads

 Fines for overspeeding: There are radar controls in many places in Germany.
-For violations, penalties from 30 euros are payable if the speed limit is exceeded up to 20 km / h, exceeding the speed limit of more than 40 km / h can cost up to 600 euros.
+For violations, penalties from 20 euros are payable if the speed limit is exceeded up to 10 km / h, exceeding the speed limit of more than 20 km / h will lead to an entry in the Register of Driver Fitness.

 Information about tolls in Germany